How to Get Treasure Chests in New World

 I was lucky enough to get seven treasure chests in my first couple of days of playing New World, despite them being a rare item.

-Well, I say “lucky”, I grinded my heart out and being rewarded with a chest was one of the few perks that I had whilst doing so.
+Well, I say “lucky”, I grinded my heart out, and being rewarded with a New World treasure chest was one of the few perks that I had whilst doing so.
 Whilst you’re enjoying playing the game, I’m here desperately trying to figure every single thing out about it that I can in order to report back my findings!

 Fortunately for you, I found a great way to find treasure chests in New World and that’s what I’m going to talk about in this post, with a few tips for you thrown in for good measure.

 Where to Find Treasure Chests in New World

 There might be additional methods for finding treasure chests, but the way I obtained all of mine was via fishing — I was trying to level up my fishing rank quickly whilst also trying to see if I could finally find large salmon.

 Whilst all fishing locations will be different and have differing catch rates, I did all of my fishing at the Broad Fishing Hotspot in Windsward.
 I believe that’s one of the best places to catch a treasure chest in New World.